strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 18 May 2025 --

+- Implemented buttons for updating customer information in the order view.
+Flow is as follows:
+  - Owner clicks button for editing an input field.
+  - Once the input is deemed valid a button for done appears.
+  - Clicking the done button triggers buttons to either update the customer or return the previous data.
+- Updated edit order context to include a customer.

+- Update customer contact info functionality in place.

+- Cancel button implemented for customer info edit fields.

+---

 -- 17 May 2025 --

 - Bug hunting revealed issues with edit order item displaying a size selector at incorrect times.